 Because of how they were distributed and the thin cardboard packaging, individual discs, panels and boxes are sometimes not found in top notch condition, but there was a collector mentality in place at the time, which means a decent number have survived fairly well.

-In addition to Payton (expect to pay $100 or more for a full box that’s in nice shape) and Csonka, the set includes Joe Greene, Fred Biletnikoff, Archie Manning, Alan Page, John Riggins, Ahmad Rashad, Lee Roy Selmon, Gene Upshaw, John Hannah and Charlie Joiner, among others.
+The set also includes Joe Greene, Fred Biletnikoff, Archie Manning, Alan Page, John Riggins, Ahmad Rashad, Lee Roy Selmon, Gene Upshaw, John Hannah and Charlie Joiner, among others.

-Grading companies will authenticate and grade Slim Jim discs, panels and flattened boxes with high-grade examples of Payton and a few other stars bringing surprisingly high prices.
-However most ungraded singles, panels and even full boxes in pretty good shape can be found for $5-$10 or even less.
-You can see what’s currently offered on eBay by clicking here.
+Payton boxes and panels are obviously the most desirable and expensive.
+However, most ungraded singles, panels and even full boxes in pretty good shape can be found for $10– or even less.
+You can see what’s currently offered on eBay here.